siv2r/bip-frost-signing/README.md

 * **Tweaking for BIP32 derivations and Taproot**: This proposal supports tweaking threshold public key and signing for this tweaked threshold public key.
 We distinguish two modes of tweaking: _Plain_ tweaking can be used to derive child threshold public keys per [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)._X-only_ tweaking, on the other hand, allows creating a [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) tweak to add script paths to a Taproot output.
 See [tweaking the threshold public key](./README.md#tweaking-threshold-public-key) below for details.
 * **Non-interactive signing with preprocessing**: The first communication round, exchanging the nonces, can happen before the message or the exact set of signers is determined.
 Once the parameters of the signing session are finalized, the signers can send partial signatures without additional interaction.
 * **Partial signature independent of order**: The output of the signing algorithm remains consistent regardless of the order in which participant identifiers and public shares are used during the session context initialization.
 This property is inherent when combining Shamir shares to derive any value.
-* **Third-party nonce and partial signature aggregation**: Instead of every signer sending their nonce and partial signature to every other signer, it is possible to use an untrusted third-party _aggregator_ in order to reduce the communication complexity from quadratic to linear in the number of signers.
-In each of the two rounds, the aggregator collects all signers' contributions (nonces or partial signatures), aggregates them, and broadcasts the aggregate back to the signers.
-A malicious aggregator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme.
+* **Third-party nonce and partial signature aggregation**: Instead of every signer sending their nonce and partial signature to every other signer, it is possible to use an untrusted third-party _coordinator_ to reduce the communication complexity from quadratic to linear in the number of signers.
+In each of the two rounds, the coordinator collects all signers' contributions (nonces or partial signatures), aggregates them, and broadcasts the aggregate back to the signers.
+A malicious coordinator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme.
 * **Partial signature verification**: If any signer sends a partial signature contribution that was not created by honestly following the signing protocol, the signing session will fail to produce a valid Schnorr signature.
 This proposal specifies a partial signature verification algorithm to identify disruptive signers.
 It is incompatible with third-party nonce aggregation because the individual nonce is required for partial verification.
 * **Size of the nonce**: In the FROST3 variant, each signer's nonce consists of two elliptic curve points.